survive-the-century/survive-the-century/book/text/endmatter_about.md

 ## Beyond temperature

-We make sense of our past, present and future by telling each other stories.
-But when the future of the planet is already so extraordinary, why turn to fiction?
+When the future of the planet is already so extraordinary, why turn to fiction?

 First, it’s how humans work.
 We make sense of our past, present and future by telling each other stories: narratives with a beginning and end, and with something important at stake.
 That fills an emotional gap – engaging heart as well as head – that no amount of research evidence can.
 Stories allow us to feel ourselves in the future, not just think ourselves there.